-The reference comes from 16th/17th century, polish wooden cabinet (made after the Northern European baroque style) in which decoration was hand carved and imitating seasons and local flora.
+The reference comes from a 16th/17th-century Polish wooden cabinet, made after the Northern European baroque style, in which decoration was hand-carved and imitated the seasons and local flora.

-The piece focus is placed on the process of time, decay, collapse, death and life in a co-creation and relationship between human, various species and industrial materials.
-Discarded leaves are collated at different stages of their life cycle, from freshly cut, to decay and naturally dried over time- transforming from lively greens into gentle silver bronzes.
+The piece centres on the process of time, decay, collapse, death and life in a co-creation and relationship between humans, various species and industrial materials.
+Discarded leaves are collated at different stages of their life cycle, from freshly cut, to decaying and naturally dried over time, transforming from lively greens into gentle silvery bronzes.

-Floral representation, hint of the allure of distant cultures, a work once can imagine encountering in a mythical kingdom, correlates with Victor Horta’s philosophy of bringing the exterior of the natural world indoors.
+Floral representation provides a hint of the allure of distant cultures; a work one can imagine encountering in a mythical kingdom correlates with Victor Horta’s philosophy of bringing the exterior of the natural world indoors.

 170 (H) x 200 (W) x 70 (D) cm